In the province of Newfoundland and Labrador, the Residential Tenancies Act, 2000 (RTA)

 governs the relationship between residential landlords and tenants.
 The Act sets out the rights and responsibilities of landlords and tenants.
 It regulates matters such as rent increases, ending a tenancy, settling disputes, as well as addressing many other issues.

 The Residential Tenancies division of the provincial government’s Service NL is responsible for mediating and adjudicating disputes between residential landlords and tenants.
 The Residential Tenancies has a website containing extensive information for landlords and tenants.
-You can ask questions relating to your specific situation by dialling 1-877-829-2608 (toll-free from all areas of Newfoundland and Labrador).
+You can ask questions relating to your specific situation by dialing 1-877-829-2608 (toll-free from all areas of Newfoundland and Labrador).

 Please note that this is general information only and not a complete statement of the law.
-The Residential Tenancies Act is currently under review by the provincial government and is expected to be updated in 2019.

 The RTA applies to most rental housing in Newfoundland and Labrador, however, some types of living arrangements are not covered by the RTA.